monktastic/no-more-contempt/chapters/mental-illness.md

 tl;dr:

 - "Evil" is a form of mental illness.
 Once this is seen clearly, it is obvious that contempt just compounds the problem.
-- Harming such a person may still be the right course of action, but whether we enact this behavior through compassion or contempt makes a big difference.
+- Harming such a person may still be necessary, but whether we enact this behavior through compassion or contempt makes all the difference.
+- The "deeper" their evil, the harder it is for us to recognize why contempt is harmful — and the more dangerous such a failure becomes.

 ---

 > _Be kind, for everyone you meet is fighting a great battle._ —Author unknown

 It is easy to be kind to someone when we can see — or even just *believe* — that some part of them is trying.
 When we can't, we devolve into contempt.
 This attitude is lazy and harmful, because there is literally _always_ a part that is trying, buried under a maze of confusion.
-Contempt just deepens it, making it even more obvious to us that no part of them is trying.
+Contempt just pushes them further in, making it even more obvious to us that no part of them is trying.

 Consider depression.
 Nobody _wants_ to be depressed.
 Or rather, people may _act_ like they do, and even _say_ that they do — in which case it is probably kindest to believe them — but the very deepest aspect of their mind simply _couldn't_ want such a thing, if it could see clearly what it was choosing.
 A person may recognize this only after being free of it, and look back on it like a bizarre dream.